katesnelson/SCALes-website/content/post/michaels-new-publication-in-journal-of-cleaner-production/index.md

   focal_point: Smart
   preview_only: false
 ---
 C﻿heck out Michael's recent publication in the highly ranked Journal of Cleaner Production, [Projecting biodegradable mulch suitability: A GIS multicriteria analysis](https://doi.org/10.1016/j.jclepro.2025.145565).
 The paper explores how biophysical suitability of biodegradable plastic mulches for agricultural uses may change over the course of the century.
-Congratulations Michael!a
+Congratulations Michael!